HsuTing/convert2geojson/README.md

   }
 }
 ```
-You can see other setting in [wiki](https://github.com/HsuTing/convert2geojson/wiki).
+You can see other settings in [wiki](https://github.com/HsuTing/convert2geojson/wiki).

 ## Feature